-Scientists now theorize some of this phenomenon is based in our ancestral heritage of “feast & famine”, whereby hunters and gatherers would go from having abundant foodstuffs to having to go without food.
+Scientists now theorize some of this phenomenon is based in our ancestral eating heritage of “feast & famine”.
+Hunters and gatherers would go from having abundant foodstuffs to having to go without food.
 They also now believe when the stomach is empty the brain goes into a heightened state of “survival mode”, increasing brain activity and efficiency.
 Animal and human studies seem to indicate fasting can help a person be happier, more alert, live longer, lose weight, rejuvenate the immune system, lower cholesterol, and help prevent diseases such as cancer, Alzheimer’s, diabetes, dementia, high blood pressure and others.

 The biggest weight loss concept to come along in a long time is what is known as the “Intermittent Fasting Diet”.
 Using a method known as the 5:2 diet, people are losing weight and keeping it off.
 The plan calls for restricting caloric intake 2 days of the week, and eating “normally” on the other 5 days.
 It has become known as the 5:2 diet, for obvious reasons.
 The icing on the cake is research has discovered significant amounts of health benefits to this type of simple, fasting method.